jordanjanakievski/github-trading-card/README.md

 # GitHub Trading Card

-Inspired by the trading cards created by GitHub for GitHub Graduation participants.
+Inspired by the trading cards created by GitHub for GitHub Graduation participants in 2021 and 2022.

 ## Usage